 When am I able to join a fraternity or sorority?

 First year students must wait until their second semester to join.
 Transfer students may join during their first semester at Rutgers.
-Recruitment (also referred to as “rush” or “intake”) takes place within the first three weeks of each semester.
+Recruitment (also referred to as “rush” or “intake”) takes place within the first two weeks of each semester.
 Regardless of the time at which a student wishes to join, he or she must meet the following eligibility requirements:

 - Be enrolled as a full time, undergraduate student (12 credit hours) at the Rutgers-New Brunswick campus